-Contributions are income tax-deferred (but you pay FICA and Medicare taxes).
+Contributions are income tax-deferred aside from FICA and Medicare taxes which is 7.65% in 2020.
 This just means that you’ll pay Federal and Iowa income taxes once the pension starts in retirement.
-The maximum wage (for 2017) that counts towards the contribution percentage is $270,000.
+The maximum wage that counts towards the contribution percentage is $285,000 for 2020.

 The calculation IPERS uses is a little more detailed, but this will get you close.